Arpit2301/Amazon-Clone-Project/README.md

 # Amazon-Clone-Project
--Clone of Amazon.com website
+- Clone of Amazon.com website
--I developed this responsive website using HTML, CSS
+- I developed this responsive website using HTML, CSS